frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/holiday-list.md

 <img class="screenshot" alt="Holiday List" src="{{docs_base_url}}/assets/img/human-resources/holiday-list-3.png">

-> Note:
-Each time a new holiday is updated in the Holidays table, the Total Holidays field gets updated.
+> **Note:** Each time a new holiday is updated in the Holidays table, the Total Holidays field gets updated.

-### 3. Holiday List in Employee
+### 2.2 Holiday List in Employee

 If you have created multiple Holiday List, select a specific Holiday List for an Employee in the respective master.